 Auditor and UC disagree on implementation of two key 2018 recommendations.

 The Auditor suggested 10 recommendations for improving UCOP's budgeting and transparency to be completed by April 2018.
 While the Auditor has concluded that UC has completed 8 of those recommendations, she does not believe UC has completed two key recommendations: the development of a reserve policy and the implementation of a new, easier-to-understand UCOP budget presentation.
-While UCOP has created a new, overall reserve policy and is providing more transparency around unspent funds from year-to-year, the Auditor notes that it has not developed reserve policies for some specific programs.
+While UCOP has created a new, overall reserve policy and is providing more transparency around unspent funds from year-to-year, the Auditor notes that it has not developed reserve policies for some specific programs and reserves seem high.
 The Auditor also notes that while UCOP has improved its budget presentation, it did not include summary lines in its financial schedules that displayed the total restricted and discretionary reserves and fund balances.

-Staff notes that UCOP made a presentation to the Regents last week regarding the management of reserves, and included a one-page UCOP budget summary as recommended by the Auditor.
+Staff notes that UCOP made a presentation to the Regents in March regarding the management of reserves, and included a one-page UCOP budget summary as recommended by the Auditor.

 UC faces April 2019 deadline to implement more recommendations.
 Among the recommendations are narrowing salary ranges, setting targets for appropriate employee benefits, establishing spending targets for systemwide initiatives, and creating a plan for reallocating funds that it saves to campuses as it reduces staffing costs.
+UC submitted its actions to the State Auditor last week.